 In addition to the operating assets and liabilities of PharmAthene, Private Altimmune also acquired PharmAthene's tax attributes, which primarily consisted of tax refunds receivable and \$965,583 of net operating losses which were limited under Section 382 of the Internal Revenue Code and were fully reserved, which will expire in 2023.
-The Company recorded a deferred tax liability related to future tax benefits arising from an in-process research and development asset ("IPR&D") acquired in the Mergers.
+The Company recorded a deferred tax liability related to future tax benefits arising from an IPR&D asset acquired in the Mergers.
 Goodwill generated from the Mergers is not expected to be deductible for tax purposes.